Kitchener Canucks

-The Kitchener Canucks were a junior ice hockey team in the Ontario Hockey Association from 1954 to 1956.
-The team was based in Kitchener, Ontario, Canada and played home games at the Kitchener Memorial Auditorium.
+The Kitchener Canucks were a Canadian junior ice hockey team in the Ontario Hockey Association from 1954 to 1956.
+The team was based in Kitchener, Ontario, and played home games at the Kitchener Memorial Auditorium.

 History

 The Kitchener Greenshirts changed names becoming the Kitchener Canucks for the 1954-55 season.
 The Canucks finished last place in the OHA their first year in operation.

 Stan Baliuk helped the team finish second place in the league in 1955-56, winning the Eddie Powers Memorial Trophy as the top scorer that year, with 31 goals, 73 assists, totalling 104 points.

-Canuck's defenceman Kent Douglas would go on to win the Calder Memorial Trophy as Rookie of the Year in the 1962-63 NHL season, when he played for the Toronto Maple Leafs.
-Willie O'Ree would become the first black player in the NHL, playing as a winger for the Boston Bruins.
+Canuck's defenceman Kent Douglas won the Calder Memorial Trophy as Rookie of the Year in the 1962-63 NHL season playing for the Toronto Maple Leafs.
+Willie O'Ree became the first black player in the NHL, playing as a winger for the Boston Bruins.

 Despite moving up in the standings their second year, they did not make enough money to recover from the financial woes of a very poor first season.
 In 1956 the team moved to Peterborough, Ontario becoming the Peterborough TPT Petes.